 Usually, the driver to the rear is at fault, but some rear-end accidents are actually the front driver’s fault, such as if they were backing up into the other car (e.g., in a parking lot) or if they were “brake-checking” the driver to the rear (which often means that driver was also partially at fault for following too closely).

 It is difficult to crash into another driver head-on if both of you are in your proper lane traveling in the proper direction.
 However, drivers who go the wrong way down a one-way street or who pull out to make a left turn into oncoming traffic can often be held liable for front-end collisions.
-Our car accident lawyers can also help you with head-on crashes that occur from other causes by determining how the crash happened and how the other driver is at fault.
+Our car accident lawyers can also help you with head-on crashes by determining how the crash happened and how the other driver is at fault.

 When roadways intersect, there are rules governing who goes first and who has to yield.
 Traffic lights, stop signs, yield signs, and general rules of the road create specific systems to keep drivers from crashing into one another, but when one driver violates these rules, they can often crash into other drivers at a right angle, causing a T-bone accident.